egovernment/egovernment.github.io/_documentation/codebase/model-eregistrations.markdown

 All possible service registrations are defined on `registrations.map` map.
 Then depending on configured rules we resolve all registrations that are:

-- _applicable_ (accessible at `registrations.applicable`) All registrations that we know are applicable after having investor anwers in questions section.
+- _applicable_ (accessible at `registrations.applicable`) All registrations that we know are applicable after having investor answers in questions section.
 - _mandatory_ (accessible at `registrations.mandatory`).
 Out of applicable all that are _mandatory_.
 This collection doesn't have any influence on further flow.
 Its just to differentiate _mandatory_ registrations from _optional_ so they can be displayed in adequate section in guide
 - _optional_ (accessible at `registrations.optional`).
 Out of applicable all that are _not mandatory_.
 This collection doesn't have any influence on further flow.
 Its just to differentiate _mandatory_ registrations from _optional_ so they can be displayed in adequate section in guide.
 - _requested_ (accessible at `registrations.requested`).
 Out of applicable all that were _requested_ (checked in guide) by user.
-This is the collection out of which we resolve furhter requirems on which documents we expect investor to upload or payments to cover.
+This is the collection out of which we resolve further requirements on which documents we expect investor to upload or payments to cover.

 Some services are purely about one registration that by all means in this context is applicable, and naturally should be assumed as requested for process to make sense.
 In such scenario we do not show _Registrations_ box in a guide, and model wise the only registration is both _applicable_ and _requested_.

-In further turn set of _requested_ registrations directly influences outcome of following entities collecitons:
+In further turn set of _requested_ registrations directly influences outcome of following entities collections:

 ###### Certificates (represented at `certificates` namespace)

-`certificates.map` has predefined all possible certificates for given services, and `certificates.applicable` reflect subset of all _appplicable_ certificates which is resolved out of `registrations.requested` collection.
+`certificates.map` has predefined all possible certificates for given services, and `certificates.applicable` reflect subset of all _applicable_ certificates which is resolved out of `registrations.requested` collection.

 Certificate usually reflects 1 to 1 mapping to registration (e.g. NIT registrations resolves with NIT certificate), still there may be cases when one registration resolves with two different certificates, or that it resolves with some conditionally (e.g. in past in Salvador system we had NIT registration, which resolved either with NIT certificate or NITi if investor declared himself as importer)